ebjamieson97/undidjl/README.md

 - **freq_multiplier** (*integer or string, optional*):
   Specify if the frequency should be multiplied by a non-zero integer.
 For example, if the time periods to consider are two years, set `freq("yearly") freq_multiplier(2)`.

+- **weights** (*string, optional*):
+  A string indicating the type of weighting to use in the case of common adoption.
+Defaults to "standard".
+Options are:
+  - "standard" weighs each silo according to ((num of obs post-treatment) / (num of obs))

 ```stata
 . create_diff_df, filepath("C:/Users/User/Documents/Project Files/init.csv") date_format("yyyy") freq("yearly")